Document status: ⚠️ DRAFT

 • (number of maintainers is 0)

-3. DELISTED
+3. SUSPENDED

-• The project is expected to revert to it’s previous state after the offending issues have been resolved or mitigated.
+• The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.

-4. DUAL-LIFE – The project is a core component in the language, with updates published in the language ecosystem as well
+5. DUAL-LIFE – The project is a core component in the language, with updates published in the language ecosystem as well

 • This project is maintained by the language core team itself.